x Cruciate Ligament Disorders JB (3).docx

 A patient’s inability to fully extend the knee may be due to a displaced tear of the meniscus.
 This requires urgent arthroscopic surgery not only to remove the mechanical block and restore the range-of-motion (ROM) of the knee but to possibly preserve the tissue for repair.

 A young male patient may present with both an effusion and a history of knee pain after playing sports but the two may not be related.
 Rather, the joint fluid in this case may actually be caused by gonorrhea.
+This can be assessed by a short question about urethral symptoms.

 Treatment Options and Outcomes